Enabling Off-Policy Imitation Learning with Deep Actor Critic Stabilization: Formulation of Algorithm Objectives

 The policy improvement step in GAIL typically employs an \textbf{on-policy} actor-critic structure.
 In this formulation, two parameterized functions are learned, both taking the state $s$ as input: an actor network that outputs the parameters of a stochastic policy $\pi_\theta(a|s)$, and a critic network that estimates the state-value function $V(s)$.

 In contrast, an \textbf{off-policy} actor-critic, particularly for continuous action spaces, uses a different critic structure.
-While the actor function $\pi_\theta$ is similar, the critic learns the state-action value function $Q(s,a)$, taking both the state $s_t$ and the action $a_t$ as input. \begin{itemize} \item For \textbf{continuous actions}, this off-policy structure is exemplified by the Deep Deterministic Policy Gradients (DDPG) algorithm (Lillicrap et al., 2015). \item For \textbf{discrete actions}, the critic can estimate $Q(s,a)$ by taking only the state $s$ as input and outputting a value for each discrete action, similar to the architecture of a Deep Q-Network (DQN) (Mnih et al., 2013). \end{itemize}
+While the actor function $\pi_\theta$ is similar, the critic learns the state-action value function $Q(s,a)$, taking both the state $s_t$ and the action $a_t$ as input. \begin{itemize} \item For \textbf{continuous actions}, this off-policy structure is exemplified by the Deep Deterministic Policy Gradients (DDPG) algorithm \cite{lillicrap2019continuouscontroldeepreinforcement}. \item For \textbf{discrete actions}, the critic can estimate $Q(s,a)$ by taking only the state $s$ as input and outputting a value for each discrete action, similar to the architecture of a Deep Q-Network (DQN) \cite{mnih2013playingatarideepreinforcement}. \end{itemize}

 The general objective for the off-policy actor (policy) is to find parameters $\theta$ that maximize the expected Q-value of its actions:

 where $\rho^\beta$ is the state-visitation distribution of a behavior policy (or the replay buffer distribution) and $\nu$ are the parameters of the critic $Q$.